openfed/kiso/docs/sass-framework/overview.md

 @import '../../_sass-framework/mixins/typography/general';
 ```

-With that setup in place, you can begin to modify any of the Sass variables and maps in your `_variable-overrides.scss`.
+With that setup in place, you can begin to override any of the Sass variables and maps in your `_variable-overrides.scss`.

 ### Variable and map defaults